 Scala is a programming language that combines functional and object-oriented programming-styles.
-It has received in the last five years or so quite a bit of attention.
+It has received quite a bit of attention in the last five years or so.
 One reason for this attention is that, like the Java programming language, Scala compiles to the Java Virtual Machine (JVM) and therefore Scala programs can run under MacOSX, Linux and Windows.
 Unlike Java, however, Scala often allows programmers to write very concise and elegant code.
-Some therefore say Scala is the much better Java.
+Some therefore say: Scala is the much better Java.
 A number of companies, The Guardian, Twitter, Coursera, FourSquare, LinkedIn to name a few, either use Scala exclusively in production code, or at least to some substantial degree.
-If you want to try out Scala yourself, the Scala compiler can be downloaded from
+It also seems to be useful in job-interviews (in Data Science) according to this annectotical report